IHSA opts to start high school basketball season despite state COVID concerns

-One day after Illinois Governor J.B.
-Pritzker’s administration announced the high school basketball in the state would be viewed as a higher risk for coronavirus and would in essence be put on hold, the state’s athletic association fired back and said practices could start November 16 with games on November 30.
+SPRINGFIELD, Ill. – One day after Illinois Governor J.B.
+Pritzker’s administration announced the high school basketball in the state would be viewed as a higher risk for coronavirus and would, in essence, be put on hold, the state’s athletic association fired back and said practices could start November 16 with games on November 30.

 “After diligent discussion, the Board has made the decision today to follow the recommendation of the IHSA SMAC as it relates to basketball.
 The Board remains considerate of rising COVID-19 cases in Illinois and understand the importance of adhering to safety guidelines for the good of all citizens,” the Illinois High School Association said in a news release Wednesday afternoon.
 “However, the Board has not been presented any causal evidence that rising COVID-19 cases make basketball more dangerous to play by the IDPH or any other health organization nationally or internationally.
 On the contrary, the IHSA has been looking to bordering states who have sponsored both medium risk and high risk sports in the fall that have noted a low incident rate of COVID-19 spread.”